 She stopped short when she saw the briefcase, and smelled the smell, but then nodded, and looked again (something about this briefcase inspires a double-take) and broke out laughing.

 “You did it,” she said with a grin.
-“I have no idea how, with that”—pointing, disbelieving—“but you did it!”
+“I have no idea how, with that”—pointing, disbelieving —

 The bird passes through the plane, but the bird is still the bird.
 I said it solemnly.
 Tell that to the next passenger who wanders through the wrong gate.